Sponsored link

 TONY MOLINA, ON THIS DAY (SLUMBERLAND / OLDE FADE / SPEAKEASY STUDIOS SF)

-I may catch hell for saying so, but upon first listening to Tony Molina, you feel as if you’ve been transported, just dropped directly into the opening of a classic Wes Anderson film.
-These charming, melancholic vistas are Molina’s music, that perfect swirl: folk, classical, and a touch of that baroque-psych bizness.
-Churning out projects for over two decades, it’s difficult not to hear Molina reference that Elliot Smith soft-rustling delivery, amidst the whole hook-riff-melody formula that never seems redundant or patronizing.
+I may catch hell for saying so, but upon first listening to Tony Molina, you feel as if you’ve been transported, just dropped directly, into the opening of a classic Wes Anderson film.
+Charming, melancholic vistas are Molina’s music, that perfect swirl of folk, classical, and a touch of baroque-psych bizness.
+Miolina has been churning out projects for over two decades, and you can hear a little Elliot Smith in his rustle-soft delivery, set against a hook-riff-melody formula that never seems redundant or patronizing.

 Never will you be so jacked to become immediately heartsick.
 On This Day feels like a modern, locally made classic.
 Pick it up here digitally, or at your local record store.